Starting things up

 There may be insufficient numbers for Sections to exist alone in the first instance but as word gets round the numbers will increase, so making conventional Sections more feasible.

-The District Team - and others supporting this new venture - also have an opportunity to see the natural leadership abilities emerge from those helping, as well as their individual skills, thus enabling the right person to have the appointment most suited to them.
+The District Team - and others supporting this new venture - also have an opportunity to see the natural leadership abilities emerge from those helping, as well as their individual skills, thus enabling the right person to have an appointment most suited to them.

 In one development project, meetings were initially organised to cater for all young people, without distinct Sections.
 New volunteers worked across the Sectional age groups, until they decided which age group they wanted to work with and separate Sections were later established.